rpp33-boc-arctic/splitsy/README.md

 ## Sample data

-In order to use sample data, make sure:
+In order to use sample data, follow these steps:
-1. You have MongoDB installed.
+1. Make sure you have MongoDB installed.
 2. Checkout schema in
 ```sh
 /database/index.js
 ```
-3. Connecting to database:
+3. Connect to database.
 In file /database/index.js, change dbAddress as follow:
 - If you use local database.
 ```sh